+Water is conveyed from the supply source to the end user through a network of pipelines, canals, pumps, and other appurtenances.
 According to the Centers of Disease Control and Prevention (CDC), drinking water supplied to homes in the U.S. is one of the safest in the world.
 Water supply agencies use various methods of water treatment to ensure the drinking water provided to the public is safe for consumption.
-Common steps for water treatment used by water agencies are defined
+The treatment processes used by Zone 7 are described below.